-Project staff conducted several targeted engagement efforts in late 2018 and throughout 2019 to gather input to guide specific project decisions.
-These efforts addressed specific station locations, the Ramsey County rail right-of-way, the Health Impact Assessment and changes to businesses resulting from the project.
+Project staff conducted several targeted engagement efforts throughout the environmental analysis phase to gather input to guide specific project decisions.
+These efforts addressed specific station locations, the Ramsey County rail right-of-way, the Health Impact Assessment, changes to businesses resulting from the project, and station design.
 Project staff hosted 47 events and meetings related to specific project decisions.
 These efforts and their outcomes are described below.